infinum/accessibility-mobile-standards/ios-operable.md

 VoiceOver: When designing a new screen, make sure to test it with VoiceOver and see whether the elements are being read out in right, logical order.

+Easiest way to achieve correct focus order is to layout elements inside a `UIStackView`.
+VoiceOver will read elements in the same order as in interface builder document outline.

+If placed outside of a stack view, elements positioned closer to the top are read first.
+If elements are near same vertical position, leading-side elements are read first.

+To change focus order, create an array of subviews and assign it to their parent container's `accessibilityElements`.

 In case of multiple text fields displayed, make sure that tapping "next" leads to the expected one.

 #### Failures

 VoiceOver: Elements are being read out in the wrong order, or some elements are skipped.

 Focus is trapped within the modal and cycles between the elements.
+For example: In forms, focus is switching between input fields but never onto an call-to-action button.

 #### Additional notes